followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/07 ASP.NET Web API.md

-DevExtreme ASP.NET MVC Wrappers are fully integrated with Web API.
-Leveraging the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data) library, DevExtreme ASP.NET MVC Wrappers enable you to write short but powerful controllers on the base of Web API that, for example, support [remote operations](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/remoteOperations/) in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) widget.
+DevExtreme ASP.NET MVC Controls are fully integrated with Web API.
+Leveraging the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data) library, DevExtreme ASP.NET MVC Controls enable you to write short but powerful controllers on the base of Web API that, for example, support [remote operations](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/remoteOperations/) in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) widget.

-Actions in a Web API controller for DevExtreme ASP.NET MVC Wrappers implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations: all or just the needed ones.
+Actions in a Web API controller for DevExtreme ASP.NET MVC Controls implement [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations: all or just the needed ones.
 For example, the following code demonstrates a controller whose actions implement all CRUD operations on the "Orders" collection from the [Northwind](https://northwinddatabase.codeplex.com/) database.

     <!--C#-->
     using System;